On the cosmological degrees of freedom of Proca field with non-minimal coupling to gravity: Background solutions and the islands of stability

 \subsection{Extended fixed points}

 As already noticed in Sec.\ \ref{sec:stand_fix_points}, different dynamics occur if $\beta_2\geq 2\beta_1$, while keeping as already stated above, before, here, and after, the conditions $2\beta_1+\beta_2<0$ and $4\beta_1+\beta_2<0$.
 So we want to discuss here this possibility in parameter space.
-For this goal, let us reconsider the dynamical equation in the late-time regime then